pd-projects/hugo-puredata.info/content/objects/pointer.md

 ---
-title: "[pointer]"
+title: pointer
-description: "point to an object belonging to a template"
+description: point to an object belonging to a template
-bref: "point to an object belonging to a template"
+bref: point to an object belonging to a template
+categories:
+- object
+inlets:
+  1st: {}
+outlets:
+  1st: {}
 draft: false
-categories: ["object"]
-pdcategory: "Accessing Data"
+pdcategory: Accessing Data

 ---

-### [pointer]

-point to an object belonging to a template

-### Inlets & Outlets

-inlet 0

- - dummy

-outlet 0

- - dummy